awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`DeadLetterTargetArn`**
 Optional
-The Amazon Resource Name \(ARN\) of the dead\-letter queue to which Amazon SQS moves messages after the value of `maxReceiveCount` is exceeded\.
+The ARN of the dead\-letter queue to which Amazon SQS moves messages after the value of `maxReceiveCount` is exceeded\.
 **Type:** String

 ### AwsSsmPatchCompliance<a name="asff-resourcedetails-awsssmpatchcompliance"></a>